Frequently Asked Questions

 Volunteers work with Unite For Sight to develop special film and photo projects for advocacy purposes, which provides students, filmmakers, and photographers an opportunity to learn about development issues while making a significant impact.

 Those who apply and are accepted as film/photographer volunteers participate exclusively as photographers or filmmakers.
 If photographers or filmmakers are also interested in participating as standard volunteers, they should apply to be accepted as a "Standard Volunteer" so that they can participate in all aspects of the Unite For Sight programs in addition to their role as filmmakers or photographers.
 To participate as a "Standard Volunteer", the filmmaker or photographer volunteer does not need any previous health experience.
-After acceptance, the volunteer pursues the standard pre-departure training required of all standard volunteers, which includes an online eye health course and 2-3 days of shadowing/training by an optometrist or ophthalmologist.
-If participating solely as a photographer or filmmaker volunteer, the eye training is not required.

 Yes, Unite For Sight's Global Impact Fellows come from countries throughout the world, including the United States, Canada, Denmark, England, Lithuania, Ireland, Italy, France, Germany, Norway, Israel, Singapore, South Africa, Japan, India, United Arab Emirates, New Zealand, and Australia.
 We welcome people from any country to apply.